chilicoder/study-wpm-workbook/README.md

 * A New Technology without a Known Application
 * A Solution Out Looking for a Problem to Solve (New software system introduced and you try to find how it can be useful to your company)

+> Interesting type.
+I should read more about it.

 ###Choosing a model
 ![fig28][WysockiFig28]
 [WysockiFig28]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-8.png "PMLC model choice process"

+> The key point: Every project starts with writing Project Overview Statement.
+This document will be like light from lighthouse for all other documents.

 Other factors that can affect:
 * Total Cost